 In your Arabic courses at UMUC, you will focus on learning how to read, write, and speak Modern Standard Arabic.
 You will focus on mastering these skills as well as typing within the first few weeks of the introductory Arabic course.
 In addition, you will learn several Arabic dialects and practice using Arabic in everyday situations.

 In your Chinese courses at UMUC, you begin by learning the pinyin transliteration system, followed by study of both simplified and traditional characters.
-You can expect to read approximately 70 new characters per term, while at the same time learning important vocabulary and essential grammar needed to communicate in Chinese.
+You can expect to read approximately 70 new characters per term, and at the same time, you will learn important vocabulary and essential grammar needed to communicate in Chinese.
 Our introductory course, CHIN 111, features animated videos with multiple playback options.

 German courses at UMUC can help you navigate the differences between colloquial spoken and formal written German.
 If you successfully complete GERM 111 and GERM 112, you can expect to master most of the tenses and cases in German and have a sound grasp of essential aspects of the language.
 GERM 211 and GERM 212 continue to develop skills and fluency.

 In your Japanese courses at UMUC, you begin by reading and writing hiragana in JAPN 111, katakana in JAPN 112, and about 150 Chinese characters (kanji) in JAPN 114.
 In JAPN 115 and beyond, you continue to develop character recognition and solidify grammar structures in applied situations.
 The courses aim to introduce essential vocabulary and grammar that provide a sound base for everyday conversation and continued study.